-26 Children Rescued in the Dominican Republic – 8 Arrested
+26 Survivors Rescued in the Dominican Republic – 7 Traffickers Arrested

 Sometimes you see it in their faces.
 Sometimes they give nothing away.
-But for one unique soul, an unusual clue saved her from a miserable life of prostitution; she spoke broken Spanish with a Creole accent.
+But for one unique soul, an unusual clue saved her from a miserable life of sex trafficking; she spoke broken Spanish with a Creole accent.

 “There was just something about her that didn’t look quite right,” observed Tim Ballard, Operation Underground Railroad (O.U.R.)
 Founder and CEO.
 She was a “working girl” but didn’t look like she belonged there.
 This immediately put the Jump Team on high alert.

 O.U.R. was working under “deep cover” to set up the next rescue.
 One of Ballard’s operatives approached her and hired her for the night to see what they could find out.
 When they got to the hotel room, he told her they were not going to have sex.
 Instead, he wanted her to tell him everything she knew.
 “She broke down and told her story,” said Ballard.

 She was from Haiti (we will call her Maria).
 She lost both her parents at age 12 during a huge earthquake.
 A motherly woman found her hungry and alone, having nowhere to go and no one to turn to.
 She offered the 12-year-old a home and safety if she would come with her to the Dominican Republic, which she did.
 But, instead of a safe refuge, she ended up in a nightmare, chained to the wall with other young girls and offered for sex to anyone willing to pay the traffickers who had bought her from the woman.